This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 for the financial year ending 28th February 2023.

 In relation to the hire of agency workers, we build and maintain close working relationships with our external staffing suppliers to ensure our policies and procedures are communicated correctly.

-We will also be conducting quarterly audits of the processes undertaken by all our recruitment agency suppliers, to ensure that:
+We conduct annual audits of the processes undertaken by all our recruitment agency suppliers, to ensure that:

 - There is no evidence of forced labour, slavery or human trafficking.